alastair-droop/qsubsec/docs/qsubsec-format.md

 When processing qsubsec files, the list of defined sections and tokens are available as `__sections__` and `__tokens__` respectively.
 This allows template files to use (and modify) these on the fly.

+**NB:** As the template file is processed before execution, modification of the `__tokens__` object will not effect the behaviour of the section file itself.
+It is useful, however, when the section file reads other files, or in turn uses `qsubsec` to process other template files.

 ## Examples

 ### Example 1